persapiens/Course/Project/Pipeline1.md

 ```

 You may find some parts of the template for [CM homework](https://github.com/CSC-DevOps/CM-Template) useful for reuse.
 You may consider using the [jenkins](https://www.npmjs.com/package/jenkins) npm package or using curl with the [remote api](https://wiki.jenkins.io/display/JENKINS/Remote+access+API).

-Second, install jenkins on the build server using ansible.
-During this phase, you must overcome several challenges of automation, such as turning off jenkins setup wizard, handling authentication, configuring the server, and installing any needed jenkin plugins.

 ##### Constraints